-- Oli Barnett,CF Mentor
+Oli Barnett, CareerFoundry Mentor

-In turn, it made it a heckuva lot easier to learn to code when I was enjoying what I was creating so much.
+In turn, it made it a lot easier to learn to code when I was enjoying what I was creating so much.
 I was forced to learn a lot of coding to meet my goal, but that was all the more enjoyable for me.

 If it hadn’t been for my mentor, there’s no way I would have gotten as far as I did and I wanted to pass the wonderful experience I had of learning with a mentor onto our students.

-The difference between learning with a mentor or without, is quite simply, speed and enjoyment.
+The difference between learning with a mentor or without is, quite simply, speed and enjoyment.

-With a mentor, crucially, you learn best practice which means you’ll only have to learn these skills once, rather than relearn them again when you join a company, or work with someone elses’ code.
+With a mentor, crucially, you learn best practice, which means you’ll only have to learn these skills once, rather than relearn them again when you join a company, or work with someone else’s code.

-As a general rule I would say a mentor is important for everybody hoping to learn how to code, from complete beginners through to more advanced learners.
+As a general rule, I would say a mentor is important for everybody hoping to learn how to start coding, from complete beginners through to more advanced learners.

 For example: I didn’t really know which tools to use on my Mac.
 I didn’t know how to deploy my website.
 I didn’t know what was or wasn’t popular.

 “It is possible to teach yourself coding.
 The best scenario seems to be when you don’t have a full-time job or family responsibilities and are disciplined enough to spend eight hours or more doing this every day.
-Doing it on the side while you have a full-time job is a tougher situation, but I believe that can be done as well if you are motivated enough.”
+Doing it on the side while you have a full-time job is a tougher situation, but I believe that can be done as well, if you are motivated enough.”

 Todd Wasserman, Mashable

 …how to write good code!

-Before I met my mentor I didn’t understand why it was so important to write good code.
+Before I met my mentor, I didn’t understand why it was so important to write good code.
 But my mentor taught me best practices.
 The reason this is so important when working as a programmer is because other people have to be able to read your code.
-They have to be able to dive in and fix, alter and update your code.
+They have to be able to dive in and fix, alter, and update your code.